It's good to chat! Call us on

 Judging starts at 9.00am every day.
 Which breed is in which hall, which ring, and at what time is published in the order of judging by the Kennel Club.

 Our fave competition at Crufts is Scruffts - the dog show for non-pedigree dogs.
-The final is held at Crufts on Saturday and last year we were gobsmacked when a Channel 4 film crew turned up on our stand to fil Bella the Lurcher - she was about to go off to compete in the Scruffts final ... which she won!
+The final is held at Crufts on Saturday and last year we were gobsmacked when a Channel 4 film crew turned up on our stand to film Bella the Lurcher - she was about to go off to compete in the Scruffts final ... which she won!
+Watch the programme following Bella and the other finalists on the Channel 4 website: Scruffts: Britain's Favourite Dog 2016.

 Crufts is a real spectacle.
 Completely unique and nuts in many ways but great fun.
 Have a great day exploring and meeting wonderful dogs and do pop to our stand to say hi as we’ve love to see you there!